junxit/us-congress-code/title-42/chapter-35/sec-3058dd.md

 ### Amendments

 1993—Subsec. (a).
 Pub.
 L. 103–171, § 3(a)(13), substituted “Assistant Secretary” for “Commissioner”.
 Subsec. (b).
 Pub.
 L. 103–171, § 13(a)(11), (13), substituted “Assistant Secretary” for “Commissioner” in heading and text.

+### Effective Date

+Section inapplicable with respect to fiscal year 1993, see section 4(b) of Pub.
+L. 103–171, set out as an Effective Date of 1992 Amendment note under section 3001 of this title.
+Section inapplicable with respect to fiscal year 1992, see section 905(b)(6) of Pub.
+L. 102–375, set out as an Effective Date of 1992 Amendment note under section 3001 of this title.